-Our anniversary program was one of celebration and thanksgiving.
-Many people heard the current story of Tressler Lutheran Services as told through hundreds of "Temple Talks" in congregations, through local and agencywide celebrations, through dozens of printed items highlighting the 125th anniversary, and now, through this important volume.
-In all of it, we have given thanks to God who has provided committed persons who are not afraid to dedicate their lives to touching the lives of others.
+Our 125th anniversary was one of celebration and thanksgiving.
+Many people heard the current story of Tressler Lutheran Services as told through hundreds of "Temple Talks" in congregations, through celebrations and printed items, and, then, through this important volume.
+In all of it, we gave thanks to God who has provided committed persons who are not afraid to dedicate their lives to touching the lives of others.
 Our prayer is that of the writer of Hebrews (6:10), who declares, "God is not so unjust as to overlook your work and the love you showed for his sake in serving the saints, as you still do."

 Yes, Tressler Lutheran Services still serves and touches the saints!
-It is at the bedside giving aid to the aged, in the counseling suite working with the troubled family, in the classroom teaching youths new self-understanding and life-skills, at the airport greeting a newly arrived refugee family, in the congregation sharing-insights into a social concern, and in the community organizing groups to respond to ever-demanding human needs-it is in all these places and more that Tressler touches lives through service.
+It is at the bedside giving aid to the aged, in the counseling suite working with the troubled family, in the classroom teaching youths new self-understanding and life-skills, at the airport greeting a newly arrived refugee family, in the congregation sharing insights into a social concern, and in the community organizing groups to respond to ever-demanding human needs-it is in all these places and more that Tressler touches lives through service.

-Dr. Hale, an esteemed professor and well-known sociologist, has captured the history of the agency and the spirit of those who created and molded it.
-He has perhaps been too kind in his praise.
-Uniquely, he has used the skill of one who understands not only the history of the agency, but also the social milieu of the times.
+Dr. Hale, who was an esteemed professor and well-known sociologist, captured the history of the agency and the spirit of those who created and molded it.
+He was perhaps too kind in his praise.
+Uniquely, he used the skill of one who understood not only the history of the agency, but also the social milieu of the times.
 This book is important not just for the history of the agency, but for its analysis of the times in which the agency began and those events which have shaped its life as much as have its leaders.
 This is a history in context, rather than (as someone said) just the telling of "one thing after another."

-In addition to Dr. Hale's insights, knowledge, and able writing, we also owe a strong word of gratitude to William Swanger, executive for public relations at Tressler Lutheran Services.
-Bill has provided numerous additions and highlights within the text, the careful and superb selection of photographs that strengthen and enlighten the historical account, and untold numbers of hours in editing and layout.
-His talented efforts and additions, coupled with the ability of Dr. Hale, provide for us not only a history, but a work of substance and readability.
+In addition to Dr. Hale's insights, knowledge, and able writing, we owe a strong word of gratitude to William Swanger, executive for public relations at Tressler Lutheran Services.
+Bill provided numerous textual additions and highlights, the careful selection of photographs that strengthen and enlighten the account, and untold numbers of hours in editing and layout, as well as in preparing this 1996 edition, including revision of Chapter 8 and the writing of an editor's afterword to keep the account as current as possible.
+His talented work, coupled with the ability of Dr. Hale, has provided for us not only a history, but a work of substance and readability.